A Compact Story of Positivity in de Sitter: Anomalous Dimensions and Bubble Diagrams

 The fact that these anomalous dimensions arise from resumming the tree-level commutator of $\O$ and $\bar \O$ implies that the contribution is equivalent to the anomalous dimensions that arise via mass mixing, except that the dimensions of $\O$ are not confined to the principal series.
 The way we deform the contour in \eqref{eq:anom_contour} makes this manifest: the sum becomes an integral over principal series fields that mix with $\phi$.
 It is only through the evaluation of this contour integral, and specifically the mixing at $\Delta =\Delta_\phi$ where the fields are degenerate (and therefore cannot be trivially diagonalized), that we find a non-trivial real contribution to the anomalous dimension.

 We should stress that the assumption that $\rho_\Phi(\Delta)$ vanishes along the contour at infinity is not, generally speaking, a valid assumption.
 It is typically the case that the density of states grows as a power-law at larger $\Delta$ and this contribution does not vanish.
 This manifests itself in the SdSET formulas, such as \eqref{eq:anom_dim_from_sum}, as a non-convergent sum.
 This behavior is due to familiar UV divergences in the flat space limit, and therefore signal that we must renormalize the theory in flat space.
 We emphasize that this is distinct from the RG in SdSET which resumms IR effects in the full UV theory, and leads to dynamical RG.
 Physical regulators can be introduced that ensure that the contour at infinity does not directly contribute to $\gamma_\phi$, as it can only alter the couplings of the UV Lagrangian.
-We will provide one such example of a regulator in \cref{sec:SdSET}.
+We will provide one such example of a regulator for SdSET in \cref{sec:SdSET}, and a related but different regulator for the Euclidean sphere in Appendix~\ref{app:dispersive}.
 A more general treatment of the divergences at large $\Delta$ should follow from an analogous study performed for AdS~\cite{Fitzpatrick:2010zm} but will be left to future work.